 So, setting expectations in plain text at signup is the best thing you can do:

 “Hey, you’re signing up to my brand list.
 We’re going to send you a daily message, but we do offer a preference center where you can tailor the message frequency for your needs”.

 Just be as transparent as possible.
-Let them know that you are interested in them and you're going to tailor the experience to them.
+Let the recipients know that you are interested in them and you’re going to adjust to their needs.